SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * You cannot enter stealth if an enemy is nearby
   * Reduces aggro, making enemies unlikely to target you
   * Removed by taking or dealing damage
+* Ability 2: Dodge
+  * Gain a burst of speed in the direction of the cursor
+  * Cannot be hit during the dodge

 ### Tier 3: Assassin (work in progress)